surahman/FTeX/pkg/rest/handlers/README.md

 _Request:_ All fields are required and a valid JWT must be provided in the header.
 The user must supply their login credentials as well as complete the confirmation message `I understand the consequences, delete my user account **USERNAME HERE**`
-_Response:_ A confirmation message will be returned as a success response.

 ```json
 {
   "confirmation": "I understand the consequences, delete my user account <USERNAME HERE>",